iansky/TwistedEquationsTutorial/README.md

     SecondActivity to 'inflate' its menu.
 This allows us to give SecondActivity a custom menu yet the menu handlers are still in the BaseActivity class.
+Sun May 11 09:04:25 PDT 2014
+    Added nested menu items to the twitter menu.
+Currently these only show up in the default case for the menu listener and get posted via Toast.